 To understand this requires a bit of musicological context.
 The viola has long been primarily a supporting instrument.
 But in the early 16th century in northern Italy the tenor part was central, taking the role of the male voice in instrumental music, with treble instruments providing decoration.
 Most early developments of the violin family in Brescia revolved around the larger instrument.
 This began to change in the second half of the century when Andrea Amati’s violas were made as essential parts of at least two commissioned sets, for Charles IX of France and Marguerite of Navarre, which contained large and small violins, large violas, and cellos.
 These sets, in the tradition of the royal courts and chapels of the 16th and early 17th centuries, had violas at their heart.
 But in the Italian baroque development of formal music, the viola lost ground.
 The most common sonata forms, ‘a solo’ or ‘a due’, comprized only one or two violins and basso continuo.
 Corelli brought to the fore the trio sonata, which still generally had no viola at all.
 Nor did the popular Concerto Grosso have much room for it.
 The ‘concertino’, the group of soloists, has no viola; one only appears in the supporting ‘ripieno’ group.
 Any formally composed music with a leading role for the viola was a rarity before 1700.
 But in France the court musician Jean Baptiste Lully maintained the older ‘Chapelle du Roi’ tradition through the greater part of the 17th century, which was arranged for five or six stringed parts including separate tenor and contralto violas.
 It was not until Bach that the viola returned to the foreground.
 The 6th Brandenburg Concerto, written in around 1718 with leading parts for two violas, might be seen as the liberation of the instrument.

 The late violas are special cases, as we shall see, and only four are currently not definitely linked to large commissions.
-It is significant that from about 1710, the beginning of the Golden Period, there are no records of large-scale commissions from the Stradivari workshop.
+It is significant that from about 1710, the beginning of the golden period, there are no records of large-scale commissions from the Stradivari workshop.
 After the Austrian takeover of Cremona in 1702 in the War of the Spanish Succession, cultural and economic relationships shifted from Bourbon France and Spain to the Habsburgs, and this may have had a strong effect on Stradivari’s clientele.
 From the first decade of the 18th century he seems to have concentrated on making violins and cellos to the exception of virtually anything else, including his showpiece decorated work, which with only one exception dates from before 1709.
 After 1720, there is only a single viola that is a pure example of Antonio’s workmanship.

 Why did Stradivari decide to make such a thing as he was setting out to prove himself as a challenger to Nicolò Amati, the most famous luthier in the world?
 Whether through his own foresight and musical intelligence, or as the result of an individual commission from a player may never be clear.
 It is the only example known to exist from its wooden form (ms no.55) preserved in the Cremona Museo del Violino, which tantalizingly shows more wear and tear than would be expected from just one use.
 The instrument itself is made from poplar wood, a plain, unprepossessing choice, and spruce with twisted grain.
 And the head, also of poplar, is strange.
 It looks out of proportion to the body and has the wide-set eyes of a hammerhead shark, aspects which make it stand out from the rest of Stradivari’s production, and make it uniquely fascinating.
 It is no showpiece, but a fine, practical player’s instrument.

 In fact much of his work from this early period seems tentative, perhaps unsurprisingly.
 It shows a maker finding his own way, not following the dictates of a particular master.
 The viola also fits well within the extraordinarily broad range of instruments he made then, from guitars to harps – and countless other types of stringed instruments are recorded just as draft designs on paper.
 He was exploring a vast range of possibilities and this small viola was just one of many.
-But after the ‘Mahler’, similar contraltos by Andrea Guarneri appear, and as we shall see in Part II, Stradivari embarked on his fitful career of viola making which was devoted, with one exception, to the smaller model.
+But after the ‘Mahler’, similar contraltos by Andrea Guarneri appear, and as we shall see in part 2, Stradivari embarked on his fitful career of viola making which was devoted, with one exception, to the smaller model.